 Helping Hands

 Even when it’s not the main player, bamboo is an important supporting actor in the production and presentation of alcohol.
-To produce Indian Jack-fruit wine, the pulp of the fruit is soaked, the seeds removed, and ground in bamboo baskets to extract the juice.
+To produce Indian jackfruit wine, the pulp of the fruit is soaked, the seeds removed, and ground in bamboo baskets to extract the juice.
 The juice is later transferred to earthen jars and fermented.
-Bamboo wine bottle racks and holders are currently en vogue.
+Bamboo wine bottle racks and holders are currently in vogue.
 Whether woven, compressed, or fashioned from the entire stalk of the grass, the material makes for a stylish way to cradle your distilled delights.

 Tiki Time